erostefano/fatigueAnalysis.js/README.md

 ### Data Collection

 - **Video Recording:** For each label a 30 seconds video has been recorded in car.
 - **Frame Extraction:** Every frame has been extracted.
-Note: Large dataset may cause Git issues.
+Approximately an image has a size of 340kB Note: Large dataset may cause Git issues.

 ### Data Preprocessing

 - **Face Extraction**: Using the Blazeface model from TensorFlow.js, the face has been extracted from each frame.
-The image size has been reduced to max.
-35 kB
+The image size has been reduced to approximately 35 kB
 - ![Face Eyes open](assets%2Fface-eyes-open.png) ![Face Eyes closed](assets%2Fface-eyes-closed.jpg) ![Face Yawning](assets%2Fface-yawning.png)

 ## Training